harshitvijaygupta/char-counter/README.md

 # Character Counter App
-<p>A Grammarly Clone with a real-time character counter from scratch including all the HTML Part, CSS Part, and JavaScript Parts.</p>
+<p>A Grammarly Clone with a real-time character counter from scratch including all the HTML, CSS, and JavaScript.</p>

 ### This app has following features as : -
 <ul>